 150 / (6.28 * 136000) = 175uH

 On the input side may be seen a high-pass filter that nominally blocks signals below 5 MHz.
-Perhaps this is overkill, but this was included to eliminate any signals below 5 MHz that might enter the mixer - specifically any local AM broadcast stations that might have strong enough signals to ingress the cable between transceiver and the converter - not to mention the (possibly) very strong MF/LF signal from our own transmitter!
+Perhaps this is overkill, but this was included to eliminate any signals below 5 MHz that might enter the mixer - specifically any local AM broadcast stations that might have strong enough signals to ingress the cable between transceiver and the converter - not to mention the (possibly) very strong MF/LF signal from the output amplifier driven by this converter that might re-enter the signal path and produce spurious signals!

 Preceding the mixer is a simple 20dB attenuator pad that is used to reduce the nominal 1 watt from an FT-817 to about 10 milliwatts.
 This attenuator was designed to be able to withstand the full 5 watts from the '817 in the event full power was accidentally used.
-As noted in the text, a 5-watt 62 ohms non-inductive resistor is ideal, but I didn't have one so I used the resistor combination shown, which is more than "good enough".
+As noted in the text, a 5-watt 62 ohms non-inductive resistor is ideal, but I didn't have one so I used the resistor combination shown in the diagram, which is more than "good enough".

-Following the mixer is a low-pass filter that removes signals above approximately 500 kHz - which includes the mixer images in the 10 MHz area and included in this circuit are R206 and C205 which form a crude diplexer to terminate those image frequencies while minimally affecting the desired LF/MF signals.
+Following the mixer is a low-pass filter that removes signals above approximately 500 kHz - which includes leakage from the 5 MHz local oscillator and the mixer images in the 10+ MHz area.
+Included in this circuit are R206 and C205 which form a crude diplexer to terminate those image frequencies while minimally affecting the desired LF/MF signals.

 By this time the reader may have noticed that J201 and J202 are labeled as both inputs and outputs.
-When this circuit was first built, I envisioned making it usable as both a transmit and receive mixer - and this is possible because the signal path is completely passive.
-In other words, if one connected a receiver tuned to the 5 MHz area to J201 and LF/MF signals to J202, it would function as a high-performance receive converter as well.
+When this circuit was first built I envisioned making it usable as both a transmit and receive mixer - and this is possible because the signal path is completely passive.
+In other words, if one connected a receiver tuned to the 5 MHz area to J201 and LF/MF signals to J202, it would function as a high-performance receive converter as well, albeit with the expect 6-8dB insertion loss of a passive mixer.

-Ultimately, I decided to use other receive gear for 630 and 2200 meter reception: An RFSpace SDR-14 is used on 630 meters and a SoftRock Ensemble II (the LF/MF version) is used for 2200 and 1750 meter reception, each sharing a connection from an low-pass filtered, active E-field whip.
+Ultimately, I decided to use other receive gear for 630 and 2200 meter reception rather than use this mixer: An RFSpace SDR-14 is used on 630 meters and a SoftRock Ensemble II (the LF/MF version) along with a 192 kHz sound card is used for 2200 and 1750 meter reception, each sharing a connection from an low-pass filtered, active E-field whip.

-This converter will produce a few 10s of milliwatts of linear RF so some "help" is needed for driving an external amplifier, so a suitable driver amplifier is depicted in the schematic below:
+This converter will produce a few 10s of milliwatts of linear RF at most so some "help" is needed for driving an external amplifier.
+A suitable driver amplifier is depicted in the schematic below:

 Transmit driver amplifier.
 This amplifier is linear up to about 200 milliwatts.